 Like a blind falcon

-The taciturn bird gripping my fingers
+With the taciturn bird taking my fingers

-Lamp swollen with wine and blood,
+Lamp swollen with wine and blood.

 Toward the tomb of Kings